Pilling–Bedworth ratio: Application

-However, the exceptions to the above P-B ratio rules are numerous.
-Many of the exceptions can be attributed to the mechanism of the oxide growth: the underlying assumption in the P-B ratio is that oxygen needs to diffuse through the oxide layer to the metal surface; in reality, it is often the metal ion that diffuses to the air-oxide interface.
+However, the exceptions to the above P–B ratio rules are numerous.
+Many of the exceptions can be attributed to the mechanism of the oxide growth: the underlying assumption in the P–B ratio is that oxygen needs to diffuse through the oxide layer to the metal surface; in reality, it is often the metal ion that diffuses to the air-oxide interface.

-The P-B ratio is important when modelling the oxidation of nuclear fuel cladding tubes, which are typically made of Zirconium alloys, as it defines how much of the cladding that is consumed and weakened due to oxidation.
-The P-B ratio of Zirconium alloys can vary between 1.48-1.56, meaning that the oxide is more voluminous than the consumed metal.
+The P–B ratio is important when modelling the oxidation of nuclear fuel cladding tubes, which are typically made of Zirconium alloys, as it defines how much of the cladding that is consumed and weakened due to oxidation.
+The P–B ratio of Zirconium alloys can vary between 1.48 and 1.56, meaning that the oxide is more voluminous than the consumed metal.